Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: Introduction

 \subsection{Motivations and Contributions}

-Considering the significant evolution of vehicles in recent years and the lack of a comprehensive definition and analysis of \ac{SDV} security and privacy, the motivations behind this work are fourfold, as outlined in the introduction, which are as follows.
+Considering the rapid evolution of vehicles in recent years and the absence of a comprehensive definition and systematic analysis of \ac{SDV} security and privacy, the motivations behind this work are fourfold, as outlined below.

-\begin{itemize} \item \textbf{Technological evolution:} we explore the implications of the transition from hardware-centric to software-centric vehicle systems, which are rapidly redefining the boundaries and capabilities of modern vehicles \cite{10394507,ibmSoftwareDefined, 10217971}. \item \textbf{Security and privacy concerns:} we address the growing concerns about the security and privacy risks associated with \acp{SDV}, especially considering recent high-profile cyberattacks on connected vehicles \cite{tencent2018bmw, cnnTeensTesla, curry2024hacking}. \item \textbf{Need for comprehensive analysis:} considering the requirements of the UNECE regulations R155/156 \cite{R155, R156} and the ISO/SAE 21434 standard \cite{ISO21434}, we provide a detailed review of the existing literature and current practices that can help identify knowledge gaps and potential areas for compliance and innovation in the security and privacy of \acp{SDV} \cite{10217971}. \item \textbf{Supply chain complexity:} the supply chain for \acp{SDV} involves multiple layers of participants, including \acp{OEM} who design and manufacture vehicles and multiple levels (1-2-3).
-This layered structure increases complexity as diverse software and hardware components from various suppliers must be integrated, each with differing cybersecurity standards \cite{keane2024software, boigon2024software}.